karanshah0206/DatingApp/README.md

 * Great Filters To Find Your Ideal Match

 # Setup
-Ensure that you have DotNet 3.0.x (not 3.1 or above) and have Angular installed.
-Then clone this repository to your computer.
-Go to the DatingApp.APi directory and run the command in terminal:  *dotnet ef database update*.
-This creates the database which is required for the DatinApp to work.
+Download and Install DotNet v3.0, Angular v9, & SQLite.
+Then fork & clone this repository onto your computer.

+To run in production mode, go to the DatingApp-SPA folder in command prompt/terminal and use the command: *ng build --prod*.
+Then, go to the DatingApp.API folder and use the command: *dotnet ef database update*.
+This creates the database.
+Once that is done, run the command: *dotnet run*.
+Now, if you go to localhost:5000 on your computer, you should see the DatingApp.

-To run the code, in the DatingApp.API directory, use the terminal command: *dotnet run* and in the DatingApp-SPA directory, use the command: *ng serve*.
+To run in development mode, go to the DatingApp.API folder and run the command *dotnet ef database update* and then *dotnet run*.
+Then, go to the DatingApp-SPA folder and run the command: *ng serve*.
+Now, if you go to localhost:4200 on your computer, you should see the DatingApp.